Braving the Odds in Yemen

 “We have very little, but it’s enough to keep us going,” he says.

 In Yemen, 17 million people do not know where their next meal is coming from.
-The food assistance WFP provides for seven million people each month is indispensable.
+The food assistance the U.N.
+World Food Programme provides for seven million people each month is indispensable.

 Help Yemeni families and other communities across the globe fight famine now, when it's more important than ever.